data-community-of-practice/AI-Graph-Obsidian/tools/What is Cursor.md

 ## Author
 * Mingrui Gao (**OCRID**: 0009-0005-7271-2677)
+%%Maintain British English throughout - replace words like revolutionize with revolutionise%%
 ## Introduction
 In the ever-evolving world of software development, Cursor emerges as a game-changer – a revolutionary AI-powered code editor that's blurring the line between human creativity and artificial intelligence.
 Imagine a coding environment that not only understands your project but actively assists you in writing, editing, and debugging.
 Cursor does just that, combining the familiar interface of a traditional code editor with the power of advanced AI models.